AUX Inputs: What Is the Auxiliary Input? What Is Its Use?

 To use these inputs you will need a 3.5mm-3.5mm or 3.5mm-RCA AUX-IN audio cable.
 This cable will go between the headphone socket on your media player and your AUX input.
 You can get these cables from any good electronics shop.
 We sell our own InCarCables range on Amazon.co.uk.
 They have an excellent reputation and won’t break the bank!

-Standard AUX cables will connect to any media device with a normal 3.5mm headphone socket (which are fitted to nearly every modern media player).
+Standard AUX cables will connect to any media device with a normal 3.5mm headphone socket (which is fitted to nearly every modern media player).

 Will it work with my car?

 To use this method your car must have an AUX input fitted.
 Many modern cars have these fitted as standard.
-They are normally located in your car's centre console, armrest or glovebox.
+They are normally located in your car’s center console, armrest, or glovebox.

 Which of my devices’ features can I use?